Intermediate

 Code:

-# Create a Simple zone (VLAN-based SDN zone using existing bridges)
+# Create a Simple zone (VLAN-based SDN zone using existing bridge)

 pvesh create /cluster/sdn/zones \